전체메뉴

 Use the preferred reporting criteria based on the Guidelines for Clinical Research in Acupuncture (https://apps.who.int/medicinedocs/en/d/Jh2948e/)

 For manuscripts that report statistics, the JAMS recommends authors to refer the following guidelines on the statistical analysis and its presentation.
+Please, see the Results in the Section 1.1 for significant digits and rounding of numbers.
 In case there was consultation with statisticians, authors may provide evidence of statistical consultation (or at least expertise) by either the inclusion of a statistician/epidemiologist among the authors or in the acknowledgments.

 General acknowledgments for consultations, statistical analysis, etc., should be listed at the end of the text, including the names of the individuals involved.
 All financial and material support for the research and the work should be clearly and completely identified.
 Ensure that any conflicts of interest are explicitly declared.